Jaidarshan/Weather-Application/README.md

-# A Weather Application using React JS
+# Weather Application using React JS